vormwald/jekyll-tailwindcss/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem on your local machine, run `bundle exec rake install`.

-### Updating to the latest upstream tailwindcss version

-Update `lib/tailwindcss/upstream.rb` with the upstream version.

-Run `bundle exec rake clobber` and then `bundle exec rake download` to ensure the tailwindcss binaries can be downloaded and you have the correct versions on the local disk.

 ## Testing this gem

 ### Running the test suite

 The unit tests are run with `bundle exec rspec`

-There is an additional integration test which runs in CI, `spec/integration/user_journey_test.sh` which you may also want to run.

 ### Testing in a Jekyll project